 St Kenelm’s church in Minster Lovell is mainly 15th century, built on the foundations of an earlier priory minster.
 This explains the unusual cruciform shape with a central tower.
 The whole church is “almost entirely unaltered and has handsome details” (Pevsner).
 It is situated next to the ruins of Minster Lovell Hall.

-Enstone’s ancient parish church of St Kenelm was begun in the early 9th century, shortly after, according to legend, the date of his death Sometime around AD 820, less than a year after Kenelm’s death, a small church was built on this site and dedicated to St Kenelm by the Abbot of Winchcombe.
-The Saxon church was much smaller than the building we see today.
-In 1175 the Saxon building was extended by five bays to the west and with the addition of a south aisle.
+Enstone’s ancient parish church was built in AD 820, and dedicated to St Kenelm by the Abbot of Winchcombe.
+The Saxon church was much smaller than the building we see today as it was extended in 1175 by five bays to the west and with the addition of a south aisle.
 The finely-carved south doorway dates from this time.

-A Lady Chapel was added around 1400 and the south aisle extended in 1420 to form a chapel.
-A second chapel was added in the 16th century, possibly to hold the tomb of an Abbot of Winchcombe.
+A Lady Chapel was added around 1400 and a second chapel was added in the 16th century, possibly to hold the tomb of an Abbot of Winchcombe.
 This chapel and tomb were destroyed during the English Civil War.
 The church underwent a major restoration in 1855, A magnificent set of mosaics illustrating the life of the Saint was added as recently as 2018 (see Images of St Kenelm).
 Link

 Over the west door of the church is a 12th Century sculpture of an angel holding a book to his breast with his right hand, a cross in his left hand, and he is standing next to a giant butterfly, and it is alleged to be a representation of St Kenelm himself (see Images of St Kenelm) .